Chris Pratt and Anna Faris Announce Separation After 8 Years of Marriage

 "Ahhh!!!
 Happy birthday honey!!
 You always make me laugh.
 And I love being romantic over twitter. @prattprattpratt," Faris wrote.

 Ahhh!!!
 Happy birthday honey!!
 You always make me laugh.
-And I love being romantic over twitter. @prattprattpratt https://t.co/BeVKkNZ2de— Anna Faris (@AnnaKFaris) June 21, 2017
+And I love being romantic over twitter. @prattprattpratthttps://t.co/BeVKkNZ2de

 WATCH: Anna Faris Shares Hunky Shirtless Pic of Husband Chris Pratt: 'You Can't Expect Me Not to Tweet It'